jbetancur/react-data-table-component/README.md

 ```

 ### Overriding with a 3rd Party Ui Component Library
-You don't like those ugly html checkboxes?
+Don't like those ugly html checkboxes?
 Let's override them with some [react-md](https://react-md.mlaursen.com) sexyiness.
 While we are at it we will also override the `sortIcon`:

 ```js
 ...